 Note that 10,000 points equates to $10 in free groceries.
 So in the case of the President’s Choice Financial®Mastercard®, this can be attained after spending $333 on the card (likely the price of a textbook or two).
 Keep in mind, though, these cards all carry a 19.97% interest rate – in line with those aimed at customers with credit history.
 And speaking of which, all of these cards do require you to have some credit history, but some issuers often skip the “no credit, no card” rule.
 It’s always best to check with the issuer before signing on the dotted line.

-Use your President’s Choice Financial® Mastercard® for your everyday purchases and you’ll earn PC® Points towards free groceries and more*.
-Plus, for a limited time, when you apply through RateSupermarket.ca and activate your card, you’ll get a $100 e-gift card in addition to the PC Financial® Mastercard® welcome offer of up to 20,000 PC points.1 That’s $20 worth of PC points towards your groceries!
+Use your President’s Choice Financial® Mastercard® for your everyday purchases and you’ll earn PC® Points towards free groceries and more.
+Plus, for a limited time, when you apply through RateSupermarket.ca and activate your card, you’ll get a $100 e-gift card.
+That’s $20 worth of PC points towards your groceries!
 Redeem PC points at participating grocery stores where President’s Choice® products are sold.

 Tips on using your student credit card